-- Modifying existing waste management facilities or constructing new facilities or constructing new facilities at particular sites - Operating modified or new waste management facilities at those sites

-- Transporting waste among waste management facilities, as necessary - Sampling and analyzing waste constituents, as necessary.
+- Modifying existing waste management facilities or constructing new facilities or constructing new facilities at particular sites - Operating modified or new waste management facilities at those sites - Transporting waste among waste management facilities, as necessary - Sampling and analyzing waste constituents, as necessary.

-Alternatives: There are four categories of alternatives.
+There are four categories of alternatives.

 - No Action: Selection of this alternative would involve using only currently existing or planned waste management facilities at DOE sites.
-This alternative provides an environmental baseline against which the impacts of other alternatives can be compared. - Decentralized Alternatives: Selection of these alternatives would result in managing waste where it is or where it would be generated, treated, or disposed in the future.
+This alternative provides an environmental baseline against which the impacts of other alternatives can be compared.

+- Decentralized Alternatives: Selection of these alternatives would result in managing waste where it is or where it would be generated, treated, or disposed in the future.
 Under these alternatives, the waste management facilities would be located at a larger number of sites than under the regionalized or centralized alternatives. - Regionalized Alternatives: Selection of these alternatives would result in transporting wastes to various sites (fewer than the number of sites considered for the decentralized alternatives but greater than the number of sites considered for the centralized alternatives).
 More than one regionalized alternative is considered for all waste types. - Centralized Alternatives: Selection of these alternatives would result in transporting waste to one or two sites for treatment, storage, or disposal.
 As with the regionalized alternatives, those sites that have the largest volumes of a given waste type generally were considered as sites for centralized treatment, storage, or disposal.

-Current Status: The Notice of Availability for the draft EIS was published in the Federal register on September 22, 1995.
+Current Status: The Notice of Availability for the draft EIS was published in the Federal Register on September 22, 1995.
 The final EIS was issued in May 1997.
 The TRU Treatment ROD was approved on January 20, 1998 and was published in the Federal Register on January 23, 1998 (63 FR 3629).
 The Hazardous Waste Treatment ROD was published in the FR on August 5, 1998 (63 FR 41810).
-The remaining RODs are scheduled for: HLW Storage - late fall 1998; Treatment and Disposition of LLW and LLMW - end 1998.
+The HLW Storage ROD was published on August 26, 1999 (64 FR 46661).
+The Treatment and Disposition of LLW and LLMW ROD is anticipated by the end of CY 1999.